do I sign up for Housing for the 2018-2019 academic year?

 is a proxy, and how do I submit a proxy request?

-A proxy is a person who can act in your place during Room Selection, if you are unavailable for academic reasons during your timeslot.
-To submit a proxy request, you must go to the Housing & Dining Contracts Office (206 Robert Purcell Community Center) to complete an application by Friday, February 23, 2018 at 12:00 pm noon.
+A proxy is a person who can act in your place during Room Selection, if you are unavailable during your timeslot due to academic reasons.
+To submit a proxy request, you must go to the Housing & Dining Contracts Office (206 Robert Purcell Community Center) to complete an application by 12:00pm noon on Friday, March 9, 2018.
 If approved, you will be given a special web address and password for your proxy to use during your timeslot.
 Note that proxies may pull in other students as roommates in their room, but may not block multiple rooms.
+Timeslots will not be issued during the prelim timeframe on March 13.